10 Best Herbal Tinctures For Burping

 Foeniculum vulgare, commonly known as fennel, is often used in herbal tinctures to help alleviate symptoms of burping.

-However, it is important to consult with a healthcare professional before using fennel tinctures, especially for prolonged periods or in individuals with existing health conditions.
+However, it is important to consult with a healthcare provider before using fennel tinctures, especially for those with existing health conditions or who are pregnant.

 4. Glycyrrhiza glabra